AristotleRazak/s-processor-school-management-system/usage_guide.md

-How to install other plugin
+---

+## How to install other plugin (School Report Display (Pre-level Report Display, lower-level Report Display, upper-level Report Display, jhs level Report Display), School Receipt Display, install new songs and more)

 1. Click on ‘USER TOOLS’
 2. Click on ‘INSTALLATIONS’